-One of the biggest worries for our learners is their finances: Can I afford to study?
+One of our students’ biggest worries is their finances: Can I afford to study?
 Can I afford to buy books and materials?
-What about childcare or travel costs?
+What about childcare and travel costs?

-Learners on part-time courses have to pay course fees at enrolment.
-Course fees include materials fees and on some courses there are residential fees.
+Students aged between 16-18 on part-time courses have to pay course and materials fees at enrolment.

 How do I pay my fees?

 Payments must be made at enrolment, otherwise you cannot start your course.
 You can pay by cash, cheque, MasterCard, Visa or Maestro.

 If your employer or your training provider is paying your course fees you must provide us with a letter, written on the company’s official headed paper, stating that they accept responsibility for payment.